 Actually, a lot of Shetland is filmed on mainland Scotland, especially in Glasgow and in other areas where the scenery and buildings resemble those of the islands.

-The series has been known to film before in Kilbarchan, Renfrewshire; Barrhead where star Douglas was born and grew up; and in Ayr and Irvine, North Ayrshire.
+The series has been known to film before in Kilbarchan, Renfrewshire; Barrhead, where Henshall grew up; and in Ayr and Irvine, North Ayrshire.

-However, the shows does of course sometimes stay on Shetland for scenes, mostly in the capital and only town, Lerwick.
+However, the show does film some scenes on Shetland, mostly in the capital and only town, Lerwick.

-In the run-up to the fourth series, the cast and crew were spotted in the Lodberries area and on Commercial Street, and filming has also taken place previously on the NorthLink ferry approaching Lerwick and at the village of Wester Quarff five miles south of Lerwick.
+In the run-up to the fourth series, the cast and crew were spotted in the Lodberries area and on Commercial Street, and filming also took place on the NorthLink ferry approaching Lerwick and at the village of Wester Quarff five miles south of Lerwick.

-Series four also went on location to Norway, so fans should look out for a bit of a Scandi-noir feel in forthcoming episodes.
+Series four went on location to Norway, so fans got to change things up with a bit of a Scandi-noir feel.

 Douglas told the Daily Record: "My character’s house is actually in Kilbarchan, the interior of a couple of crofts are here (in Irvine, Ayrshire) and the police station is in Barrhead.